South Korea's birthrate, the world's lowest, rises again amid signs of easing demographic crisis

 South Korea's total fertility rate, the average number of babies a woman is expected to have during her reproductive life, stood at 0.80 in 2025, up from 0.75 in 2024, according to preliminary data from the Ministry of Data and Statistics.

-New births in the Asian country started to rebound in 2024 on a post-pandemic boost and supported by government policies, after eight consecutive years of declines that saw it register the world's lowest birthrate at 0.72 in 2023.
+New births began rebounding in 2024 on a post-pandemic boost and government policies, after eight consecutive years of declines that saw South Korea register the world's lowest birthrate at 0.72 in 2023, a period marked by skyrocketing house prices and higher economic participation by women.

 There were 5.0 new births per 1,000 people in 2025, up from 4.7 in 2024.
 That compared with 5.6 in China last year, 4.6 in Taiwan last year and 5.7 in Japan in 2024, where the trend remains downwards.

-The pace of the rebound is faster than the government's optimistic-case projection of 0.75 in 2025 and 0.80 in 2026, which forecasts the total fertility rate to break above 1.0 per woman in 2031, Park said.
+The pace of the rebound is faster than the government's optimistic-case projection of 0.75 in 2025 and 0.80 in 2026, which forecasts the total fertility rate to break above 1.0 per woman in 2031.

-Marriages, a leading indicator of new births with a time lag of one to two years, rose 8.1 per cent in 2025, after recording the biggest-ever jump of 14.8 per cent in 2024.
+Marriages, a leading indicator of new births with a time lag of one to two years, rose 8.1 per cent in 2025, after a record 14.8 per cent jump in 2024.

 "The biggest part is that marriages are increasing a lot accumulatively," Park Hyun-jung, a ministry official, told a briefing.
 She also noted an increase in the number of people in their 30s, when most people get married and have babies, and changes in social attitudes.